 Long gone are the days when you could visit the local lock smith and get another key cut.
 Today’s keys do much more than just start the ignition and, as such, require programming into the vehicle.

-Keys to prestige German vehicles such as BMW, Mercedes Benz, Audi/Volkswagen, Mini and Porsche are far more complicated than the keys you probably had to your first car.
+Keys to prestige German vehicles such as BMW, Mercedes Benze, Audi/ Volkswagen, Mini and Porsche are far more complicated than the keys you probably had to your first car.
 In fact, there are six main types of keys that are in circulation at the moment, the majority of which require programming or, as we in the trade call it, “coding”.

 This is a thin, flat key that fits easily in your wallet.
 It’s perfect for handing to a valet when parking the car or when you’re heading off for a day at the beach.
-It’s not intended for long term use, so if this is the only key you have to your vehicle, now is the time to contact us to help organise replacement keys.
+It’s not intended for long term use, so if this is the only key you have for your vehicle you’ll need to look after it.

 These keys are the next step up from the transponder key.
 The key shank is slightly thicker and the shank itself is quite different from the basic key.
 As you can expect, these keys are more expensive to manufacture than a transponder or basic key.
 Once again, these keys need to be coded to the vehicle before they can be used.